On this page

 You can change an existing App's deployment configuration to deploy it in a new model, region, and/or cloud provider.
 For example, you might switch your App from a global deployment to a specific local AWS region or switch an App deployed in the Eastern USA from AWS to Azure.
 For a list of all available options, see Deployment Models & Regions.

 To move an existing App, you begin a Deployment Migration that automatically moves your App's data and configuration to the new configuration.
-The migration process is designed to be as seamless as possible but requires up to 30 minutes of downtime.
-You can monitor the migration status but no requests will be processed until the migration is complete.
+The migration process is designed to be as seamless as possible but requires 5 to 30 minutes of downtime.
+You can monitor the migration status, but no requests will be processed until the migration is complete.
 For more information, see Deployment Migration Process.

 Contact MongoDB Support